1997 United Kingdom general election in Wales

-These are the results of the 1997 United Kingdom general election in Wales.
-The election was held on 1 May 1997 and all 40 seats in Wales were contested.
+On Thursday 1 May 1997, the 1997 United Kingdom general election was held in Wales, to elect all 659 members of the House of Commons, with 40 constituencies being in Wales.
 The Labour Party won a landslide majority of Welsh MPs, gaining seven seats for a total of 34 out of 40.
 The Liberal Democrats gained one seat, whilst Plaid Cymru retained their four MPs.

 The Conservatives lost all of their Welsh MPs, leaving them without representation in Wales for the first time since the 1906 general election.
 They would not gain another MP until the 2005 general election.

+Candidates

+Below is a table summarising the candidates of the 1997 general election in Wales.